radio1988/OneStopRNAseq/snakemake/README.md

 - download code and example data: `git clone git@github.com:radio1988/OneStopRNAseq.git`
 - download hand_sandbox.simg and put softlink under `envs/`: `ln -s /home/rl44w/singularity/hand_sandbox.simg`

-# Folder structure
-- essential for execution of example workflow marked *
+# Here is how the folder structure should look like, which is essential for the successful execution of the example workflow.

 ```
 ├── README.md